freeCodeCamp/guide/pages/docs/certificates-guide/accessing-objects-properties-with-bracket-notation/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Accessing Objects Properties with Bracket Notation"
+title: "Accessing Objects Properties with Bracket Notation"
+parent: "certificates-guide"
 ---

 The second way to access the properties of an object is bracket notation (`[]`).
 If the property of the object you are trying to access has a space in it, you will need to use bracket notation.